AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 </li>

-<li> Analysis on the correlation of activitis , calories ,sleep in a 7 day period.
+<li> Analysis on the correlation of activities , calories and sleep in a 7 day period.

 ![image](https://user-images.githubusercontent.com/88995922/133636951-3b55ebdc-29e5-4f3a-a981-9ee9faefd3a4.png)